dpwiese/personal-website/content/posts/site-setup.md

 I tried KaTeX with Mmark first.
 The KaTeX integration was accomplished exactly as described in the blog post above, shown below for convenience.
 The KaTeX CSS and JavaScript was imported in a footer partial, in this case `extra-foot.html`.
-Here is the code from <a href="https://eankeen.github.io/blog/posts/render-latex-with-katex-in-hugo-blog/" target="_blank">Render LaTeX with KaTex in Hugo Blog</a>:
+Here is the code from [Render LaTeX with KaTex in Hugo Blog](https://eankeen.github.io/blog/posts/render-latex-with-katex-in-hugo-blog/):

 ```html
 <link